How can I check my credit score for free?

 - Your Social Security number and date of birth

-- A copy of government-issued identification (such as driver’s license or passport)
+- A copy of government-issued identification (such as a driver’s license or passport)

 - Your current address and past addresses going back two years